-- 630. For both types of asset management business, the last three years of positive gross annual income must be reported.
+- 618. There are two columns, one for asset management business that is subject to a capital requirement from a banking supervisor and one for asset management business not related to banking (ie where a banking supervisor does not apply a capital requirement in relation to that business).
+These columns are: Regulated Banking Business and Not Related to Banking. - For both types of asset management business, the last three years of positive gross annual income must be reported.
 This income should relate only to third-party asset management, not the management of the IAIG's own assets.
-Gross annual income is defined in paragraph 650 of the Basel II Comprehensive version45. - 631.
-For asset management business not related to banking, if any capital requirement is imposed by another supervisor (including an insurance supervisor46) this should be reported so as to facilitate a comparison to the calculation according to the Basel II standardised approach. - 632.
-For asset management business subject to a capital requirement from a banking supervisor, the actual Operational risk charge reported to the banking supervisor(s) must be reported.
+Gross annual income is defined in paragraph 650 of the Basel II Comprehensive version. - For asset management business not related to banking, if any capital requirement is imposed by another supervisor (including an insurance supervisor) this should be reported so as to facilitate a comparison to the calculation according to the Basel II standardised approach. - For asset management business subject to a capital requirement from a banking 621. supervisor, the actual Operational risk charge reported to the banking supervisor(s) must be reported.
 If the banking supervisor(s) requires or allows the use of the standardised approach under Basel II, then this figure should be the same as that calculated from the input of the last three years of positive gross annual income from asset management business.